masschallenge/country-region-selector/README.md

 ## Country-Region-Selector

-A feature you often need in forms is a connected country and region dropdown, where once the user selects a country, the region field gets updated to show the list of regions (provinces/states/counties etc.) relevent for their choice.
+A feature you often need in forms is a connected country and region dropdown, where once the user selects a country, the region field gets updated to show the appropriate list of regions (provinces/states/counties etc).
+It's very easy to code all this, but it's kind of pain having to track down all the raw country-region data.

-Although it's very easy to code this, it requires leg work tracking down the raw data and hooking it all up.
-This script lets you easily add this feature to your form without having to write any code.
+That's what this script does.
+It lets you add this feature to your form without having to write any code or spend mind-numbing hours on Wikipedia downloading and formatting the data.
+I did that.
+It wasn't pretty.

-It comes in two flavours, both about **60KB**.
+The script comes in two flavours, both about **60KB**.
 - [standalone script](https://github.com/benkeen/country-region-selector/tree/master/dist/crs.min.js) (no dependencies, just plain JS)
 - a [jQuery-dependent version](https://github.com/benkeen/country-region-selector/tree/master/dist/jquery.crs.min.js) (ever-so slightly smaller)

 The reason the files are so large is that they contain all the country and region strings.
 If you know you're only going to need a small subset of all countries, you can generate a custom build containing only that info.
 That will substantially reduce the file size.
-See the Custom Builds section at the bottom of this page.
+See the Custom Builds section at the bottom of this page for more info on that.

 ### Features